Gold Coast Cliffs Rock Climbing

 If climbing at Bluejay canyon and north the best approach is this:

-It is best to hike in from the north end of RJ.
+Hike in from the north end of RJ.
 Either start at the Conley Cove trailhead and hike south to the intersetcion of the Rock Jock trail (longer way), or park 1/4 mile south of Conely Cove at a faint parking spot located in the steep S curve (there are several spots).
-The old path is nearly gone but the start can easily be found at a tree with a big X spray painted on it.
+The old path is nearly gone but the start can easily be found at a tree with a big X spray painted on it and a rock cairn.
 Walk a minute or less through the woods to the RJ and turn right.
 There are many smaller cliffs within about 5 minutes from the car.
-Bluejay is about 20-30 minutes.
+Hacker's Point is about 15 minutes and Bluejay is about 20-30 minutes (just past "blue jay falls").
 It is the drainage gully ("canyon") where the trail turns sharply uphill and crosses come large down tree's.
 Instead of going up, just go down the drainage.

 Weather station 7.9 miles from here